-Ground floor with a single exit (including a mezzanine)
+Ground floor premises with a single exit (may include a mezzanine)

 Part of your premises may have only a single exit.
-The example shown in Figure 43 will be generally acceptable provided that part of the premises served only by a single exit (i.e. ground floor and mezzanine) accommodates no more than 60 people in total.
+The example shown in Figure 42 will be generally acceptable provided that part of the premises served only by a single exit accommodates no more than 60 people in total.

-If your fire risk assessment shows that people using the mezzanine would be unaware of a fire, it may require additional fire-protection measures, e.g. an automatic fire-detection and warning system.
+If your fire risk assessment shows that people using mezzanine or cellular offices/stores would be unaware of fire elswhere in the building, it may require additional fire-protection measures, e.g. an automatic fire-detection and warning system.

-Note: A mezzanine covering more than half of the floor area may need to be treated as a separate floor (see two-storey buildings).
+Note: A mezzanine covering more than half of the floor area may need to be treated as a separate floor (see two-storey building).

-Figure 43: Ground floor with a single exit (including a mezzanine)
+Figure 42: Ground floor premises with a single exit (including a mezzanine)